Security-Onion-Solutions/securityonion-docs/alerts.rst

 Context Menu
 ------------

 Clicking a value in the page brings up a context menu that allows you to refine your existing search, start a new search, or even pivot to external sites like Google and VirusTotal.
-If you'd like to add additional external sites, you can do so by copying ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alerts.actions.json`` and then adding new entries.
+If you'd like to add your own custom actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alerts.actions.json`` and then add new entries.

 For example, suppose we want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
 First, we need to copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alerts.actions.json``: